 A lot of people think the idea of a survival hatchet is crazy, or inefficient.
 This is the Gransfor Bruk Wildlife Hatchet.
 It’s just over a foot long at 13″ and has a 1 lb.
 3″ blade.
 The entire hatchet is under 1.5 lbs!
 It can easily slide in your backpack or hang from the side.

-Gransfor Bruks is my go-to company for all axes now.
-They’re beautiful, handmade tools that have a 20-year warranty.
+This is my go-to company for all axes now.
 When I have this hatchet with me I almost never reach for a knife!
-I’ll stop geeking out over a hatchet now, but before I go on I just want to say they’re worth every penny and make a great addition to any bug out bag.
+I really just want to say they’re worth every penny and make a great addition to any BOB.

 Laminated maps of your local area, as well as a compass and a GPS, will allow you to find your way.
 Make sure you have them in your bug out bag.
 It seems like something that you may not need, but it can mean the difference between making it to your bug out location and getting lost on the way.